tbankar/gomessenger/README.md

 # gomessenger (UNDER DEVELOPMENT)
-Simple chat software to send/receive a messages+download/upload big files
+Simple chat software to send/receive a messages+download/upload big files.
+It uses:
-1. Uses ReactJS as frontend
+1. ReactJS as frontend
-2. Uses Golang as backend
+2. Golang as backend
-3. Used NoSQL(HBase) to store the data
+3. NoSQL(HBase) to store the data
+Cache options:Memcached/Redis (Not implemented yet)